Title

 MMDA Regulation No. 001-12 introduces stiffer penalties for jaywalking in the Philippines, aiming to enhance traffic flow and decrease road accidents caused by pedestrians who violate the anti-jaywalking ordinance, while establishing an Anti-Jaywalking Task Force to enforce the regulations.

-A penalty of Five Hundred Pesos (P500.00) fine is imposed, which may be paid outright at the place of apprehension upon issuance of a Pedestrian Violation Receipt (PVR).
+The fine is Five Hundred Pesos (₱500.00).
+It may be paid outright at the place of apprehension upon issuance of a Pedestrian Violation Receipt (PVR).

-The violator may opt to provide community service for not more than three hours of MMDA estero clean-up instead of paying the penalty.
+Community service for not more than three (3) hours of MMDA estero clean-up.

-The MMDA is authorized to deputize Anti-Jaywalking Enforcers in Metro Manila Local Government Units, with priority given to Quezon City, Pasig, Taguig, and Pasay.
+It authorizes the MMDA “to deputize Anti-Jaywalking Enforcers in Metro Manila LGUs priority to Quezon City, Pasig, Taguig, and Pasay.”

-The amendments took effect fifteen (15) days after publication in two newspapers of general circulation in Metro Manila and submission to the Office of the National Administrative Register (ONAR), UP Law Center.
+The resolution takes effect fifteen (15) days after publication in two (2) newspapers of general circulation in Metro Manila and submission to the Office of the National Administrative Register (ONAR), UP Law Center.

 Analyze Cases Smarter, Faster